 - Landscape Architecture

-Creating a network of paths that will guide users of the area to have a journey in the surroundings of one the main station of Amsterdam will give them the opportunity to develop different types of public space where inhabitants and visitors can meet with the wildlife: a benefit that is becoming more and more rare within the cities boundaries.
+A network of paths will lead users through the surroundings of one the main stations of Amsterdam.
+Different types of public space will be developed in order to facilitate the encounters between human beings and wildlife: a benefit that is becoming more and more rare within the city's boundaries.

-I am studying the behaviors of eight species to make sure that encounters will take place along this journey.
-Each animal with its specific habitat will be connected visually and physically whit the species creating an interaction that at present only exists in wild spaces.
-To co-live with nature, we need to twist our way of looking at it, embracing it and bringing it in our daily lives.
+The behaviour of eight species has been studied to ensure encounters.
+Each animal with its specific habitat will be connected visually and physically with the surroundings where humans work and live, creating an interaction that at present only exists in wild spaces.
+To co-live with nature, we need to change our way of looking at it, embracing it and bringing it into our daily lives.

 Graduation committee: Roel van Gerwen (mentor), Thijs de Zeeuw and Angelo Renna.
 Additional members for the exam: Berdie Olthhof and Saline Verhoeven.